-We hope you are coming back to school after half term excited about all of the learning ahead!
+We hope you had a wonderful Christmas and are coming back to school ready and a fun-filled half term of learning!

 This half term

-Your child will have a reading book from the Key Stage 1 Library, which must be in school every day.
+Your child still needs to ensure that they have their reading book in school every day.
 There are many opportunities for reading with teachers during the school day so it is important that children do have a book and their reading record in school.
 You should read with your child as often as possible during the week at home, we expect that you will write in your child’s reading record at least 3 times a week, this is especially important in year 2.
 Children will get a sticker for their bookmarks each week if they have 3 reads, and will receive a certificate when they have 3 stickers.
 A special visit from Mrs Davidson happens when your child has 9 stickers.